Chevrolet Musical Moments Revue: Distribution

 Broadcast schedules for the show varied from station to station, with episodes scheduled "at the hour that is best suited to the listening audience in every locality".
 In some markets, two stations carried the program, with the schedule arranged to provide six broadcasts per week.
-In some situations, the show was broaddcast on all stations in a given market.
+In some situations, the show was broadcast on all stations in a given market.

 In 1937, the program was broadcast on more than 400 stations, "the largest group of stations ever employed by any sponsored broadcast".
 The series was interrupted because of a strike at General Motors in 1937.
 It was on 380 stations when it went off.
 When it resumed in late March 1937 it was on 401 stations in 341 cities.
 The total of 401 was reported to be "the largest group of radio stations ever used on any sponsored program."

 More than 155 recorded shows are known to exist in radio collections.